cloudpilot-emu/cloudpilot-emu/doc/debugging.md

 1. Running the `Run` task, which will build the app and launch CloudpilotEmu Native with the correct command line options.
-1. After CloudpilotEmu Native has started, attaching to GDB by selecting the `Attach to CloudPilot` launch configuration and pressing the `Start Debugging` button in VSCode.
+1. After CloudpilotEmu Native has started, attaching to GDB by selecting the `Attach to CloudpilotEmu` launch configuration and pressing the `Start Debugging` button in VSCode.
 You should now be able to debug your app as usual, setting breakpoints in VSCode, step through the code, and etc.

-Remember to always close CloudPilot and re-run the `Run` task if you make any changes to your app's code, this will ensure that the latest version of the app is installed into the session image.
+Remember to always close CloudpilotEmu and re-run the `Run` task if you make any changes to your app's code, this will ensure that the latest version of the app is installed into the session image.